MikiWojak/employee-erp-app/README.md

 ## What about Nest.js (WIP)

 - You can also use `backend-nest` instead of `backend-node`
 - Please bear in mind work on `backend-nest` is still in progress.
-Thus not all features are available
+Thus, not all features are available